 The first two bullets have been achieved/will be achieved.
 There have been some delays due to that the Genie organization has been partly changed with new staffing between 2022/2023.
-The third and the fourth bullets are key activities planned for 2023 as listed below.
+This has been addressed by having a targeted education by Karin Matson (letstango) that will be held on the mid year board meeting in Södertälje, that is 2024-05-22 and with a follow up workshop with the Ph.D. students of the center.